Introduction to optimization methods for training SciML models: Solving the optimization problem

+\item \emph{Adaptive (preconditioned) gradient methods}: Adaptive gradient methods address the challenge of balancing computational efficiency with curvature-awareness by performing updates of the form

-where $M_k=I$ recovers standard GD, and the formal choice $M_k = H(\theta_k)$ corresponds to a Newton's step.
-Practical optimizers such as AdaGrad~\cite{duchi2011adaptive}, or Adam~\cite{kingma2017adammethodstochasticoptimization} utilize~\eqref{eq:adaptive_methods} with a diagonal preconditioner $M_k$, which is built from running estimates of first and/or second moments of past gradients.
+where $M_k$ is a diagonal preconditioner.
+As we will see in Section~\ref{sec:adaptive_methods}, practical optimizers such as AdaGrad~\cite{duchi2011adaptive} and Adam~\cite{kingma2017adammethodstochasticoptimization} construct diagonal $M_k$ from running estimates of the first and/or second moments of past gradients, thereby avoiding the need to compute and store the exact Hessian, while still exploiting curvature information. \end{enumerate}